 “In this market, where engineering supply is severely out of whack with demand, where good people are rarely actively looking for jobs, and where contingency recruiters get at least $25,000 per hire, the biggest problem isn’t filtering through a bunch of engaged job seekers.
 The problem is engaging them in the first place.”

-Aline published this 9 months ago, yet the words have never been truer.
+Aline Lerner published the quote on her blog, and the words have never been truer.

 People working in the IT sector are in higher and higher demand.
 People recruiting them are in shorter and shorter supply.
 If you’re not one of the big guys, don’t do this: